ox-vgg/wise/docs/Development.md

 mkdocs build -f mkdocs/mkdocs.yml --site-dir public
 ```

-This creates a folder `mkdocs/public` which contains the statically built version (which is also published to our gitlab pages, when a new commit is added to wise2)
+This creates a folder `mkdocs/public` which contains the statically built version (which is also published to our gitlab pages, when a new commit is added to main)

 ## Profiling the API